acute-technology-inc/aqvisa-python/README.md

 - Run the installer.

     Please refer to the [installation page](https://www.acute.com.tw/en/sdkDLL) to download the installer.
+The installer is named as `aqvisa-installer-<version>.exe`.

     By default, the installer will install the dynamic library and the dependency libraries to the following directory:
     ```